bvanhoewijk/AoC2024/README.md

 ## Day 12: ⭐
 - [x] Part 1: Find area and perimeter of fences.
 (BFS)
-- [ ] Part 2: Find length of sides of perimeter (still stuck with this one)
+- [ ] Part 2: Find length of sides of perimeter.
+Still stuck with this one.

 ## Day 11: ⭐⭐
 - [x] Part 1: Count numbers that have a certain criteria.
 The list becomes very big very quick.